neuland-ingolstadt/neuland.app-native/docs/en/app/features.md

 ### Library

-**Reserve a seat** directly from the app, or use your library ID to check out and return books at the terminals.
+Use your **virtual library ID** to check out at the terminals to borrow and return books.
+Or book a **workplace** via the link in the app.

 ### Quick Links